coleifer/peewee/docs/peewee/db_tools.rst

        email = CharField()
        karma = IntegerField(default=0)  # This field is new.

-Then we can run two commands to verify the change was picked-up and generate a
+Then we can run two commands to verify the change was picked up and generate a
 migration:

 1. ``diff`` shows any changes that were identified.